Our First Child

 Is not even the womb sacred?

-If the unborn life is this important, why doesn’t God protect it?
-Why would He order us not to harm unborn children, yet allow other forces to interfere with them?
+If the unborn life is this important to God, why doesn’t he protect it?
+Why would he order us not to harm unborn children, yet allow other forces to interfere with their creation?

-If you’re Christian, you probably believe that dead babies get a free ticket to heaven, so killing them just means Satan loses his chance to steal their soul.
-What’s the point of sending them straight to heaven?
-Unless — perish the thought — all these children are actually sent to hell.
+If you’re Christian, you probably believe that deceased babies get a free ticket to heaven.
+If that’s true, then killing these children just means Satan loses an opportunity to deceive them during their lifetime.
+What’s the point of Satan helping people enter heaven?
+Unless — perish the thought — these children are sent… to hell.